-Commercial Use: The sale of electric power generated on-site by a small scale or roof mounted solar photovoltaic installlation that exceeds on-site use.
+Commercial Use: The sale of electric power generated on site by a small scale or roof mounted solar photovoltaic installation that exceeds on site use.
+The generation of electricity on-site for business activities on-site.

 Impervious Area of a Solar Panel: The area of impervious surface of a solar panel shall be calculated as if the solar panel projects straight down to the ground on each side, as illustrated in the figure below.